costajob/app-servers/README.md

 ##### Considerations
 GO is a pretty fast language and allows using all of the cores with no particular configuration.
-The usage of small green threads allows GO to tolerate high loads of requests with very good latency.
+Said that i recorded a worsening of throughput of 20% for GO version 1.7.3; i will reserve the option to re-test with an upgraded version.

 ##### Concurrency and parallelism
 GO runs natively on all of the cores: indeed it seems to be a little conservative on CPUs percentage usage.